How to Assign Meeting Action Items

 Turn a Task into Your Preferred Format

 The meeting attendees in charge of a task can convert the task to another preferred format.
-Tasks can be converted into and managed from Outlook Tasks, Planner, Slack and more.
+Tasks can be converted into and managed from Outlook Tasks, Planner, Slack, and more.

 Add The Details You Need to Meeting Action Items

-Make each meeting follow-up tasks as specific as you need it to be.
+Make each meeting follow-up tasks as specific as you need them to be.
 Use the content documented in your meeting notes to make each action item clear and concise.
 Our software saves you the time and hassle of doing this yourself.